noahmtnr/ines-autonomous-dispatching/README.md

 For training and testing we used a MySQL database for retrieving our hubs and trip data.
 The MySQL database can be accessed either through a database installed on the local machine or through a remote database in the azure cloud.
 To inspect the schemas, a tool like MySQLWorkbench can help.
-To connect, use the following credentials: host="mannheimprojekt.mysql.database.azure.com" user="mannheim" password="Projekt2022" database="mannheimprojekt"
+To connect, use the login credentials you can find in the DatabaseConnection.py file.

 The database consists of Tables: